 Thus, for me, Dhar’s process is simply the end point of this more simple approach wherein we become familiar with and learn to respect each other, working to common goals.

 Does this work for everyone in all circumstances.
 No, nothing does.

 The major limitation always occurs where the other is simply not willing to engage.
-Even there if I stay strictly with descriptions of sensory details, I can minimize argument.
+Even there if I stay strictly with descriptions of my own sensory details, I can minimize argument.
 People cannot easily argue sensory details, especially if I tell something true that cannot be challenged (e.g., “Wow.
-I notice how tightly I am clenching my teeth because Iso want to argue with you and yet I am also stopping myself — I don’t want to argue.
+I notice how tightly I am clenching my teeth because I so want to argue with you, and yet I am also stopping myself — I don’t want to argue.
 Does that ever happen to you?” — using the questions perhaps to invite common reality!)

 There are so many ways to handle argument, ways that engage rather than separate.
 As Dhar notes, the skill is to invite common ground.